 This family includes the sulphurs and whites.
-They are usually small to medium sized butterflies and are mostly white and/or orange colored.
-Their chrysalides are long and narrow shaped and are attached with a silk thread at the center of the chrysalis.
+They are usually small to medium-sized butterflies and are mostly white and/or orange colored.
+Their chrysalides are long and narrow-shaped and are attached with a silk thread at the center of the chrysalis.
 A majority of the caterpillars feed on crops while some utilize trees as their host plant.
 These butterflies commonly participate in mass migrations.
-Examples of some butterflies in this family include the Cabbage White, Sleepy Orange, and the Clouded Sulphur.
+Examples of some butterflies in this family include Cabbage White, Sleepy Orange, and Clouded Sulphur.

 This family consists of the blues, coppers, hairstreaks, and harvesters.
 They are sometimes referred to as the Gossamer Wings.
 The butterflies are small with narrow bodies and the wings are usually brightly colored.
 They sometimes have small wing protrusions that resemble small tails.
 It is common to see white rings around their antennae and white around their eyes.